Varus deformity

-A varus deformity is an excessive inward angulation (medial angulation, that is, towards the body's midline) of the distal segment of a bone or joint.
+A varus deformity is an excessive inward angulation (medial, or towards the body's midline) of the distal segment of a bone or joint.
 The opposite of varus is called valgus.

 The terms varus and valgus always refer to the direction that the distal segment of the joint points.

-For example, in a valgus deformity of the knee, the distal part of the leg below the knee is deviated outward, in relation to the femur, resulting in a knock-kneed appearance.
-Conversely, a varus deformity at the knee results in a bowlegged with the distal part of the leg deviated inward, in relation to the femur.
-However, in relation to the mid-line of the body, the knee joint is deviated towards the mid-line.
+For example, a varus deformity at the knee results in a bowlegged posture with the distal part of the leg below the knee deviated inward in relation to the femur.
+Whereas in a valgus deformity of the knee, the distal part of the leg is deviated outward in relation to the femur, resulting in a knock-kneed posture.

-Terminology

-The terminology is made confusing by the etymology of these words.
+Evolution of usage